fylein/fyle-qbo-api/README.md

     docker-compose run db psql -h db -U postgres qbo_db
     ```

-* To tail the logs a service you can do
+* To tail the logs of a service you can do

     ```
     docker-compose logs -f <api / qcluster>